Is This a Career?

 Once I was accepted, I became part of a rookie team which had to attend training at an offsite campus in Birmingham, Alabama.
 After three weeks of training, I was assigned to a manager by the name of Mark Rotruck who was to mentor us over the next year as we hopefully moved from rookie to seasoned professional.
 Mr. Worthington would direct us to a local gentry shop to get our suits, ties, and shoes.
 We had to have our hair cut to mirror the classic IBM look of the day and had to pass inspection in our dress as well as the way we kept our offices.
 It was not just a job, it seemed as if I had entered the Army by way of the car business and expected to stand tall as I learned my trade.

 You might be wondering why I am traveling down memory lane here, sharing this rosy view of yesteryear.
 Well on a recent tour of several dealerships in my local area, I noticed how many of the salespeople did not treat this position as a possible long-term career.
 During our brief talks, it was voiced that they did not even see this as a business opportunity.

 Now I realize it has not been easy to work the showroom floor for some time now.
 Reduce margins, limited inventory, and the Internet have all played a part in changing the face of our industry.
 Yet we still have professional individuals in some of our stores who are treating this as a career and making a respectable living.

-I know that when I got started, we had double digit interest rates and gas shortages.
+I know that when I got started, we had double-digit interest rates.
 I do recall times when we had no traffic at all, but what we did have were managers and business owners that supported us and somehow guided us through those times.
 Looking back on it now, I realize how lucky I was to have such a wonderful base of leaders who not only shaped my outlook about this industry but also taught me how to respect the career.